kubeedge/kubeedge/README.md

 [TOC]

-# Kubeedge
+# KubeEdge

 <img src="./images/logo-200.png">

-Kubeedge is an open source system that Extend native containerized application orchestration and device management capabilities to edge devices.
-It also offers **MQTT** based device monitoring, management and communication capabilities which will enable users flexibly develop applications or custom logic directly on cross-platform devices, and extend most container management capabilities from cloud side to edge side.
+KubeEdge is an open source system extending native containerized application orchestration and device management to hosts at Edge.
+It is built upon Kubernetes and provides core infrastructure support for network, app. deployment and metadata sychronization between cloud and edge.
+It also supports **MQTT** and allows developers to author customer logic and enable resource constraint devices communication at Edge.

 ## Advantages

 #### Edge Computing

-Significantly decrease the volumes of data that must be moved, reducing transmission costs, shrinking latency between the data and the decision, improving quality of service.
+With business logic running at Edge, volumes of data can be secured & processed locally.
+It reduces the bandwidth request between Edge and Cloud; increases the response speak; and protects customers' data privacy.

 #### Simplify development

-Offer container runtime based application management capability,  you can deployment application from your image and shield system difference.
-Same code can be run on a device or in cloud, and you can code in any language you know and use existing business logic without any change.
+Developers can write regular http or mqtt based applications; containerize and run anywhere at Edge or Cloud.

 #### Kubernetes-native support

-Kubeedge is built upon kubernetes and provides fundamental infrastructure support for network, application anagement and metadata synchronization between cloud and edge.
-Edge side decision, data analysis result, device status can be easily upload to cloud side for further analysis, data statistic, data visualization.
+With KubeEdge, users can orchestrate apps, manage devices and monitor app/device status against Edge nodes like a normal K8s cluster in the Cloud

 #### Abundant applications

-You can easily get and deploy complicate machine learning, image recognition, event processing and other high level applications to your edge side.
-Get them from the community, create modules and make them available to the community.
+You can easily get and deploy complicated machine learning, image recognition, event processing and other high level applications to your Edge side.

 ## Introduction